 Of course!
 HOWEVER….
 You'd think that it's common sense to keep this stuff away from children, except that common sense isn't always so common, and even with the best intentions, accidents happen.
 Kids get into things.
 I think that regulation would ensure that edibles were labeled as dangerous for kids, and should include guidelines for storage and child-resistant packaging (which, on the flip side, would be a disadvantage to people seeking relief from conditions such as arthritis).
 Treat your cannabis prescription like your prescription for other meds, or like poison.
 Keep out of reach of children.
 At the same time, people who bake edibles at home should/would follow the same common sense rules.

 I read recently that in legal states, cannabis edibles are sold in child-proof packaging, as it should be, while other prescription meds that affect behaviour are sold in blister packs.
-More on that in my next post.

 Some dispensaries are being more responsible that others